 I wrote Did he promise you tomorrow? on 7 February 2011 as a memorial to Steven Dennis Bodner (1975-2011.)
 The title is something a woman named Carla asked me in a bar in Los Gatos, California precisely one year earlier, on 7 February 2010, while Chris Porter and I were watching the New Orleans Saints beat the Minnesota Vikings in the Super Bowl.
 I had never watched a Super Bowl before, but the fact of two river cities being in contention made it sort of a required event that year.
 I don’t know what Steve’s attachment to the Super Bowl may or may not have been, but I do know that he loved Louis Andriessen’s music passionately, so I have re-purposed a lick from De Volharding as the basis of the piece.

 You are warmly invited to support this low-key way of publishing.
-Once you make your purchase, we will send you a Finale file so you can make your very own arrangement of Did he promise you tomorrow?
+Once you make your purchase (currently donation-based for as long as the pandemic lasts), we will send you a PDF as well as a Finale/xml file so you can make your very own arrangement of Did he promise you tomorrow?

 - Instrumentation: clarinet saxophone trumpet trombone percussion (pitched) percussion (unpitched) piano guitar voice (singer) choir violin cello open instrumentation

 - Ensemble Size: 2-6

 - Duration: <5 minutes

 - Project(s): A Book of Days BRIM: The River Project

 - Year: 2011